RianRG/solid-api-tsc/README.md

 A simple non functional API that contains SOLID concepts

-## S: Single Dependency Principle
+## S: Single Responsability Principle
-High-level modules should not depend on low-level modules.
-Both should depend on abstractions.
-This principle encourages loose coupling and modularity, making your code more maintainable and testable.
+One class should have only one reason to change, and prepairing itself for a single responsability

 ```
 interface InvoicePersistence {